1999 World Snooker Championship: Second round

 John Higgins (pictured in 2011) won all eight frames of the first session both in his second-round and quarter-final matches.
 He lost to Mark Williams in the semi-finals and became the ninth first-time champion who failed to defend his title since the tournament moved to the Crucible Theatre in 1977.

 The second round was played as the best of 25 frames, held over three sessions, between 22 and 26 April.
-In the match between Small and Parrott, there were frames that lasted an hour, 47 minutes and two of 43 minutes.
-Small tied the scores at 1212 with a 131 break to force the decider, which Parrott won with a break of 68.
+The match between Small and Parrott produced several lengthy frames, one lasting an hour, another 47 minutes and two 43 minutes.
+Small tied the scores at 12–12 with a 131 break to force a decider, which Parrott won with a break of 68.
 "I just couldn't get rid of him.
-I should have won 1310 but he dug in and made a fantastic century after looking a bit shaky.
-I know Chris [Small] is slow but he is still a very good player and difficult to play against," Parrot said.
-"This is the third time I've played John [Parrott] and I've lost in the decider all three.
-I can't play fast if I did I would miss all the time.
+I should have won 13–10 but he dug in and made a fantastic century after looking a bit shaky.
+I know Chris [Small] is slow but he is still a very good player and difficult to play against," Parrott said.
+"This is the third time I've played John [Parrott] and I've lost in the decider all three [times].
+I can't play fast, if I did I would miss all the time.
 I can't change my game," Small replied.
 After this defeat, Small lost his place in the top 16, which went to White.

-Higgins made consecutive century breaks of 104 and 108 to build an 80 advantage over King at the end of the first day of play.
-King replied with two successive century breaks of his own, but went on to lose 413.
-In the process, Higgins made further breaks of 84, 77, 75, 62 and 51.
-Stevens manufactured breaks of 79, 73, 72, 62, 60 and 53 as he went 62 in front of Drago.
-Drago won four of the next six frames.
-Later on, Stevens took three consecutive frames to win 138.
-Doherty trailed Bond 610 at the conclusion of the second session.
-Bond also led 1110, but Doherty won three frames on the spin for victory.
+Higgins made back-to-back century breaks of 104 and 108 to build an 8–0 advantage over King in the first session.
+King replied with two successive century breaks of his own, but Higgins made further breaks of 84, 77, 75, 62 and 51 as he won the match 13–4.
+Stevens made breaks of 79, 73, 72, 62, 60 and 53 as he took a 6–2 lead over Drago.
+Drago won four of the next six, but Stevens later took three consecutive frames to win 13–8.
+Bond led Doherty 10–6 and 11–10, but Doherty won three frames in a row to secure victory.